 Oranges - While you can technically make orange marmalade from any orange, I recommend mandarin oranges.
 They are thin-skinned, with little bitter pith (the white stuff) and wonderfully flavourful.
 As they are also a little sweeter, your marmalade will be a little on the sweeter side, which is great if you don't like a really sour marmalade.
 Since there are a wide variety of mandarin orange, if you don't have a scale, as a general guide, you will need about 2 Satsumas or Halos.
 You will need 3 clementines (or maybe 4 if they are especially small).
 Again, aim for 300g of orange to start your marmalade.

 If using navel oranges, you will need to be very careful to remove just the outermost orange peel for slicing, then remove and discard the pith layer, before chopping the fruit, to avoid a bitter marmalade.
+A vegetable peeler or really sharp paring knife works well for this.
 You will probably need just one navel orange if they are a good size.

 If you like a more bitter marmalade and you can find some Seville Oranges, they are fine, too.
 Just increase the amount of added sugar to equal the weight of your oranges, so your marmalade isn't too bitter.

 Sugar - Regular white granulated sugar is all you need here.
 Don't be tempted to reduce the amount of sugar here, or your marmalade may not set.
 A certain amount of sugar is needed for this process and just remember, it's a condiment, so you won't be eating the whole jar in one sitting :) In this case, I am using a 3:2 ratio or orange to sugar, so starting with 300g of oranges means 200g of sugar (or 1 cup).

 If you'd prefer to use honey, instead of white sugar, you can try replacing the 1 cup of white sugar with 3/4 cup of honey (I haven't tested this).